jsilve21/scoutprovisions/index.md

 # Welcome to Scout Provisions

-Scout Provisions is a commercial build-out sourcing specialist, located in Dallas, Texas; since 2022 it has provided high quality build-out materials at a fraction of the cost across the American South.
+Scout Provisions is a commercial build-out sourcing specialist, located in Dallas, Texas; since 2022 we have provided high quality build-out materials at a fraction of the cost across the American South.
 We work with tenants and general contractors to ensure superior outcomes at bargain prices.

 ## [VIDEO HERE](https://www.youtube.com/watch?v=BIH6STTzwrQ)